Bernie Ecclestone remains F1's puppet master

 From that point he turned it "from a mere enthusiasts' sport into one of the world's most-watched entertainments," according to Tom Bower, who wrote the biography "No Angel" about Ecclestone.

-Meanwhile, F1 journalist Maurice Hamilton first crossed paths with Ecclestone in 1974 season, and they've had what he calls "a working relationship" ever since.
+Meanwhile, F1 journalist Maurice Hamilton first crossed paths with Ecclestone in 1974, and they've had what he calls "a working relationship" ever since.

 "He's a very sharp guy, that's the thing.
 He's mentally agile, he thinks about two or three things at once, he weighs everything up and sees the bigger picture," Hamilton tells CNN.